 It’s Not Just The Ligaments That Cause The Pain

-Very commonly we see issues with the tendons on other side.
+Very commonly we see issues with the tendons on the other side.
 (I’ll deal with inversion sprain here only).
 There are three tendons on the inside of the ankle – tibialis posterior, flexor hallucis longus and flexor digitorum longus if you’re interested – that frequently get squished (technical term!) and can be an important factor in rehab.

 Lesser known perhaps is that the pull on these muscles can affect the other end of your fibula.
-The low end of your fibula is your outside ankle bone and the upper end if the little knobbly (another technical term!) bit that sticks out on the outside of your shin.
+The low end of your fibula is your outside ankle bone and the upper end is the little knobbly (another technical term!) bit that sticks out on the outside of your shin.
 This joint, and the nerve closely associated with it, can be another factor in pain and we always check this at the clinic.

 What Impact Does An Ankle Sprain Have On The Rest Of The Body?

 It becomes an altered movement pattern.
-This is where our holistic approach comes into it’s own.
-It’s super important to rehab the whole body after an ankle sprain to consider it’s full impact.
+This is where our holistic approach comes into its own.
+It’s super important to rehab the whole body after an ankle sprain to consider its full impact.
 Classically, and easiest to explain, we find that the muscles on the same side that run from your pelvis to your rib cage get short and tight.
 Leaving your pelvis in a permanently ‘hiked up’ position.

-Perversely when we release this hip hike down using our jiggery pokery more often than not we see the ankle feel better.
+When we release this hip hike down using our jiggery pokery more often than not we see the ankle feel better.
 Immediately on the spot.
 It’s as if the altered movement pattern is maintaining the pain.
 It’s helping the body to remember how painful the injury was.
 But now doesn’t need to be.

 Of course if we release off your hip hike and it doesn’t work we look silly.
 But that’s ok.
 We’ve still had a positive impact on the overall mechanics.
 In these cases it suggests the local tissues are more important to look at.
 I have a theory on why this might be…